 Reducing our carbon footprint: We aim to reduce the amount of energy – including embodied energy – used by the homes we develop, the buildings we manage and the activities we undertake.

-Using resources widely: Through careful procurement and robust recycling, we aim to consume fewer resources and produce less waste and/or pollution.
+Using resources wisely: Through careful procurement and robust recycling, we aim to consume fewer resources and produce less waste and/or pollution.

 Encouraging positive behaviour: We aim to encourage and enable the people we house and the communities with whom we work to use less energy, reduce their fuel bills, consume fewer resources and produce less waste.
 We will support them in doing this and encourage positive behaviour change.